Skip to Main Content

 November 21, 2024

-Jeffrey Wickersham, PhD, associate professor of medicine (infectious diseases), was inspired to work in HIV because of what he was seeing across his community.
+Jeffrey Wickersham, PhD, associate professor of medicine (infectious diseases), was inspired to work in HIV research because of what he was seeing across his community.

-“I was bothered by seeing so many new infections and wanted to find solutions that were effective and that the community felt they had ownership of as well.
-That they had a stake in, that they had a role in designing and choosing,” said Wickersham.
+“I was bothered by seeing so many new infections and wanted to find solutions that were effective and that the community felt they had ownership of as well—that they had a stake in, that they had a role in designing and choosing,” said Wickersham.

 So when he was offered the serendipitous opportunity to work as a postdoctoral fellow in the Yale School of Medicine (YSM) lab of Frederick Altice, MD, he took it.
 Wickersham arrived at YSM in 2009 and began to work with Malaysia’s incarcerated population and HIV prevention.

 “The first case of HIV in Malaysia was detected in 1986, five or so years after the first cases emerged in the United States.
 It was almost entirely an injection drug use-driven epidemic for the first 10-15 years.
 When methadone became more accessible in Malaysia, those cases started to account for a smaller share of new diagnoses.
-And sexually driven transmission of HIV exploded.
+And sexually-driven transmission of HIV exploded.
 Now nine out of 10 new cases are sexually transmitted, and just over half of those cases are occurring among gay and bisexual men or other men who have sex with men,” explained Wickersham.

 He started making connections with the Universiti Malaya and the LGBTQ NGOs in the country.
 He saw a need for public health prevention research.
 He started his work to lower HIV transmission among gay and bisexual men in Southeast Asia.
 This focused on sexualized drug use, known as chemsex.